 Before we dive into the setup wizard, here are some interesting facts to note about retirement.
 Perhaps they will help inspire you to get planning.

 In other words, planning for retirement is very important.
-With interest rates plummeting during the pandemic, I’ve made the argument we should correspondingly lower our safe withdrawal rate in retirement, accumulate a larger net worth, or both.
+With market volatility and interest rates rising, I've made the argument that we should correspondingly diversify investments, look at alternative income sources (like real estate), lower our safe withdrawal rate in retirement, and accumulate a larger net worth.

 A Look Inside NewRetirement’s Retirement Planner